New Van: Electrical System

 DC Loads

 All of the 12VDC loads in this system first come off the Lynx distributor through 2awg wire and a 100A fuse.
-That circuit feeds a 6 position 12vdc breaker panel.
+That circuit feeds a 6 position 12VDC breaker panel.
 From there I wired up a few of our appliances directly: WATER PRESSURE (15A), REFRIGERATOR (15A), HEATER (20A)

 Then with the remaining openings on the panel, I wired up three subpanels using fuse blocks that would each have their own branch circuits.

 I wired in a 12-circuit fuse block for an ‘ACCESSORY’ subpanel using 8awg wire and a 40A breaker, a 6-circuit fuse block for a ‘LIGHTS’ subpanel using 12awg wire and a 15A breaker, and another 6-circuit fuse block to use as a ‘SPARE’ subpanel with 8awg wire and a 40A breaker.
 I wired the ’SPARE’ subpanel down below the bed so that anything that needed to be wired in at a later date would not need to snake up behind the wall to the control center in the overhead cabinet.
-Having a main breaker panel really helps you organize and control dc loads.
+Having a main breaker panel really helps to organize and control dc loads.